MrThotey/EnergyConsumptionForecasting/README.md

 ## How to Use This Repository
 1. Clone the repository using Git or download it as a ZIP file.
 2. Navigate to the `Code/` directory to view the Jupyter Notebook.
 3. The dataset used for the analysis is located in the `Data/` directory.
+This repository includes only a partial dataset due to size limitations.
+For complete data, please refer to the source link provided in the Data section below.
 4. Results and visualizations can be found in the PDF within the `Results/` directory.

 ## Data